lenn0n/devGuide/frontend/beginners-guidelines.md

 **React Lifecycle** - In react, there is two components that uses different Lifecycle method.
 In class-based component, they have componentDidMount, c...DidUnmount, c...willMount and c...willUnmount.
 In function-based component, there are two: useEffect and useLayoutEffect.

+**REST and GrapQL** - the difference between these two are, in REST API, it can have multiple endpoints and uses HTTP methods like, POST, GET, PUT, PULL and DELETE.
+In GraphQL, they have Query and Mutations and uses only one endpoint for the entire application.

+**Library vs. Framework** - there are a group of pre-written codes.
+A library is function that you call inside your app.
+ReactJS is one of the popular libraries.
+While on the other hand, framework is a scaffold and wraps your entire application to make your development easier.

+**ECMAScript vs. Javascript** - the only difference between these two is, the ECMAScript is the Standard or Spec of the web and Javascript is the implementation of that spec.

+**Require vs. Import** - require is commonjs or known as ES5 while on the other hand, import is an ES6.

+**TreeShaking** - is an approach of optimizing bundles, removing unwanted codes, white spaces that significantly improves overall web performance.